slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Clean players on shady markets usually don't do well on the long term.
 - Bad liars should speak as little as possible.
-- if somebody asks for the evidence, normally, he's lieing
+- if somebody asks for the evidence, normally, he’s lieing
 - the good reason and the real reason.
 -->